Change Is Everywhere You Look

 Food 4.0 will integrate massive data, nano-technologies, genomics, and IT alongside renewables, ecological policies, and environmental literacy.
 Is the UK's food sector ready for this?
 And the professional services sector is heading through the machine learning looking glass.
 Knowledge-intensive professions produce 34% of the output in the UK and 29% of employment, and here is a lively and profound debate going on in among the Big Four accountancy firms with some arguing they will drastically reduce their need for graduates, and others claiming that AI will change the type of hires they need.
 The auditors, lawyers, and consultants of the future will need to grasp their discipline alongside AI, blockchain, computational techniques, alongside the ways in which these disrupt their clients (as well as themselves).

 Business is inherently about managing through confusion and placing the right mix of bets on technologies, processes, buildings, and countries.
 But fundamentally and vitally, they must get the talent mix right.
 And that mix will be very different.
-Mark Cuban, the billionaire tech investor recently argued: 'I personally think there's going to be a greater demand in 10 years for liberal arts majors than there were for programming majors and maybe even engineering...When the data and options are being spit out for you for you, a different perspective is needed in order to have a different view of the data.'
+Mark Cuban, the billionaire tech investor recently argued: 'I personally think there's going to be a greater demand in 10 years for liberal arts majors than there were for programming majors and maybe even engineering...When the data and options are being spit out for you, a different perspective is needed in order to have a different view of the data.'
 Obviously, it's a provocation, and we will need graduates from all disciplines.
-But fundamentally business needs universities to produce to produce really-smart, adaptable people able to cope with change and confusion.
+But fundamentally business needs universities to produce really-smart, adaptable people able to cope with change and confusion.
 We have spent over a decade talking about work-ready graduates, now we need future-ready graduates.